Translation vs. Localization – What’s the difference?

 In this post, we will discuss the meaning of these two terms and how to tell the difference between them.

-Translation is the process of converting words from one language to another so that the target audience can understand the meaning of them.
+Translation is the process of converting words from one language to another.
 Translation does not make major changes in the content or images.
 In fact, it converts word-for-word and keeps the message and layout of the source file intact.
-It might sound simple, but to create a reliable translation, the involvement of professional highly-qualified translators is essential.
+It might sound simple, but to create a reliable translation, the involvement of professional highly qualified translators is essential.